TAX AND PENSIONS

 Do all businesses pay VAT?

-There are some businesses that cannot register for VAT.
+Some businesses cannot register for VAT.
 If your business exclusively sells tax-exempt goods or services such as insurance, health services, or education services, then you are not eligible for VAT registration.

 How often should my company file VAT returns?